w-k-s/knowledge/Programming/Reviewing Pull Requests.md

 I take error handling very seriously.
 If I'm writing the code to describe what to do when something goes wrong (e.g. in the `catch` block), I want to give myself as much information as I can so that I can recognise the problem immediately and start working on the solution.

-I make my life easier and I expect other developers to make their lives (and in doing so, my life) easier as well.
+I make life easier for myself and I expect other developers to do the same.
 So ensuring that errors are handled and the complete context of the error is logged is something that I pay close attention when reviewing PRs.

 ## Simplicity